 Transactions in foreign currencies are translated to the respective functional currencies of each operation using exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency using the exchange rate at that date.
+Non-monetary assets and liabilities denominated in foreign currencies are translated to the functional currency using the exchange rate at that date.
 Non-monetary assets and liabilities denominated in foreign currencies are translated to the functional currency using historical exchange rates.
 Gains and losses resulting from foreign currency transactions related to operating activities are included in "Cost of sales, excluding depreciation and amortization" while those related to non-operating activities are included in "Other income" in the Consolidated Statements of Operations.